patricksavalle/devops-project-template/content/security-guidelines.md

 # Security guidelines

 ```
-Clone this repo and document your specific methodology here:
+Clone this repo and document your security guidelines here: